websdone/recipe-shoppingList/README.md

 # recipe-shoppingList

-Small app to add favourite recipes and ingredients to the shopping list
+Small app to view, add, delete or modify favourite recipes and to add ingredients to the shopping list

 Still under development and will add more features